vdao26/Spotify-Global-Trends/README.txt

 ###Query and Analysis
--'top_genres_per_country()' - finds which genres appears most in each country's Top 50
-- 'top_genres_overall()' - finds which genres appears most out of of all the countries.
--'number_one_genre_per_country()' - #1 genre per country from query results
--'artist_country_counts()' - count how many countries each artist appears -'classify_artists()' - categorizes artists as global, regional, or local
+-'top_genres_per_country()' - finds which genres appears most in each country's Top 50 -'number_one_genre_per_country()' - #1 genre per country from query results -'artist_country_counts()' - count how many countries each artist appears -'classify_artists()' - categorizes artists as global, regional, or local